 My Forex Funds origin story

-MFF is a little opaque about their ownership and origins on their website, which doesn’t help a new firm gain a lot of trust.
-The site merely says they were started in June of 2020, started their Evaluation account in March 2021, and signed up more than 4,000 traders and redid their website in May of the same year.
+MFF was founded in June of 2020 and started their Evaluation account in March 2021, and signed up more than 4,000 traders and redid their website in May of the same year.
 That’s as much background as they provide.

 Personally, I like to know a little bit more about my firm and its founder(s) before I invest any of my precious time, energy, and—especially—money, so I did a little digging.
 Finally I came across an interview with Kimmel Trading that pulled the curtain back to reveal the wizard behind MFF.

 According to the interview, MFF was founded by Murtuza Kazmi in Toronto.
 He was a part-time trader and a very early investor in crypto currencies.
 The capital he now uses to fund forex traders comes from his substantial crypto gains.
 After his early success, he had some ups and downs as a trader and thought his capital could be put to better use by better traders.
 He began offering forex traders funding through MFF to find those traders and piggyback on those that were successful.

 MFF works like all prop trading firms that offer funded accounts.
 They offer forex traders funding in exchange for an up-front fee and a percentage of any profits the trader generates.
 The trader just has to demonstrate excellent risk management by adhering to all MFF’s trading rules, and MFF will continue to fund them.

 With MFF, you can become a funded trader via three different account types.
 You can sign up for a Rapid account, and slowly learn the ropes and eventually receive funding.
 You can choose an Evaluation account and pass two evaluation stages to receive funding.
 Or, finally, an Accelerated account offers instant capital.